 As advances in medicine increase, transplants become more successful and more people are added to the national waiting list.
 Unfortunately, the numbers of donors does not grow as quickly as the number of people who need organs and tissue.

-Each day, 20 people in the United States die while waiting for organ transplants.
-Currently, more than 115,000 patients are waiting for a transplant in the United States.
+Each day, 17 people in the United States die while waiting for organ transplants.
+Nationally, there are more than 100,000 people waiting for an organ transplant.
 Thousands more await life enhancing tissue transplants.

 Why should minorities be particularly concerned about donation?

-People from minority communities make up more than half (58%) of those awaiting transplants in this region and throughout the country.
+People from minority communities make up more than half of those awaiting transplants nationally.

 Although the matching and allocation of organs to patients waiting is based on medical criteria, and excludes race, the possibility for successful transplantation may be improved by matching organs between members of the same ethnic and racial group.

 Will donation change the appearance of my body?